muuvmuuv/melody/IDEA.md

 melody feature finish [feature_name] <...flags>

   Finish the feature you are working on.
-This will delete the local and if present remote feature branch and merge it into the configurated **develop** branch.
+This will delete the local and if present remote feature branch and merge it into the configured **develop** branch.

   Flags:
     --fetch                 fetch for remote changes or merge conflicts (default)